akio-sone/impact-project-mgmt/README.md

 # impact-project-mgmt
-Management repository for the Impact project
+Management repository for the ImPACT project

 ## Related repositories